centreon/centreon-archived/doc/en/installation/common/sql_strict_mode.rst

 .. warning::
     Centreon started the compatibility with SQL strict mode but not all components are ready yet.
-It is mandatory to disable the strict mode if you use MariaDB >= 10.2.4 or MySQL >= 5.7.5.
+It is mandatory to disable the strict mode if you use MariaDB >= 10.2.4 or MySQL >= 5.7.5 for your production environments.

     **For MariaDB**